 Choose your flavor scheme and make a broth to cook your grain in.
 Example: I used vegan bouillon (Garden Broth, Not-Chicken Bouillon cubes); basil, onion powder, garlic powder, salt, pinch of cayenne (for a kick).
 Just make a tasty broth choosing your theme flavor by selecting spices.
 You could do Thai, Italian, Indian, or just savory garden flavor.
 Your choice!

 If you want to make this into a spicy black bean burger recipe, you will want to include a little spice mix.
 I would suggest 1 tbsp chili powder and 1/2 tsp cayenne pepper powder.

 First, choose 1 or more grains: millet, rice, quinoa, bulgar, for example.
 Then choose a bean: garbanzo, black beans, or lentils.
 Finally, choose a binder: bread crumbs, cous cous, or most popular quick oats.

 For added texture and taste (optional) choose any: sun-dried tomatoes, mushrooms, artichokes, olives, nuts, onions, garlic, bell pepper, jalapeno.
 Sauteed.
 Be creative.

 With the above basics in mind, I chose to make a sun-dried tomato black bean vegan burger and it turned out great.
-Here is how you make these vegan burgers.
+Here’s a simple and delicious recipe for vegan black bean burgers: